-Objective: To determine if the board and management established a risk governance framework to manage the enterprise-wide risks,

-- 1. Has management developed a risk governance framework commensurate with the size, complexity, and risk profile of the bank?
+- Objective: To determine if the board and management, in their respective roles, established a risk governance framework to manage the enterprise-wide risks. - 1.
+Has management developed a risk governance framework commensurate with the sophistication of the bank's operations and business strategies?
 Has it been reviewed and approved by the board? - 2.
 Does the risk governance framework cover all applicable risks of the bank? - 3.
 Does the board require periodic independent assessments on the effectiveness of the risk governance framework or the components thereof? - 4.
 For covered banks, - has IRM designed a written risk governance framework? - has the board or a board-level committee reviewed and approved the framework? - does IRM review and update the framework at least annually? - if the bank has adopted the parent company's risk governance framework, does it meet the standards established in 12 CFR 30, appendix D?